 On days where I stay hydrated throughout the day, I feel more focused and awake — and less likely to reach for that afternoon snack.
 Always have water available.
 Keep a water bottle at your desk, in your car, in the fridge, ready to grab.

 Jennie from Colorado Springs Fit Body Boot Camp says, “Everyone is always asking me for a “magic pill” for weight loss.
 It amazes me the amount of money people spend on supplements and pills without first doing the most important step of making sure they are drinking enough water.
 Water makes your body work better!
 It flushes toxins out of your system, hydrates your joints, makes your brain sharper, and makes your skin look better.
 These are just a few of the benefits.
 Water is the ultimate “magic pill”.

 Be consistent and enjoy your exercise.

 I’m not going to tell you that you should be getting some exercise, because… duh.
 You know that.
+Aim to do strength training at least twice a week, in addition to your cardio workouts.
 But why don’t you try a new kind of work out this new year?
 You might be super comfortable with what you’re doing right now but you can find fun classes to try (even for free!) everywhere.
 Yoga, dance, boot camp…there are lots of choices!
 I actually found my boot camp class on Groupon.
 The first 3 classes were free, but I was hooked after 1.
 Go for a hike or a bike ride.
 Enjoy the outdoors.
 Make it a priority to do something you enjoy and doesn’t feel like a chore.
+There are even dance classes online that look super fun.
 Think of something you’ve always wanted to try.
 Try a tennis lesson, go to the batting cages, swim!
 Find a buddy to join you.
 Just move your body and have fun doing it.
 Frequently.